DanRich123/AlpineEM/examples/non_Foster_recieving_monopole/README.md

-# A Non-Foster Receiving Monopole Antenna (AlpineEM FDTD)
+# A Non-Foster Receiving Monopole Antenna (AlpineEM FDTD) In progress...

 This example uses AlpineEM to run FDTD simulations that calculate the effective aperture area of a non-Foster loaded monopole antenna over an infinite ground plane.
 A uniform plane wave incident on the antenna is received at the non-Foster loaded port (a square coaxial port), and the effective aperture area is calculated from the received voltage and the incident plane wave information.